The biggest excuse you have for not taking action on your dreams that you can’t afford to.

 Also, you know if I say yes to something, I really want to do it because it’s important me.

-Setting Security Measures
+Setting Spending Security Measures

 Okay, so how do I keep myself in check and make sure that I don’t slip and spend like it’s Black Friday?